 Immersion describes the mode of baptism.
 Other modes of baptism practiced in other Christian traditions include sprinkling or pouring.
 The word that is used in every instance of baptism in the New Testament is the Greek word baptizo.
 The literal meaning of this word is “to immerse or dip under water,” therefore we believe that the mode of baptism most faithful to the biblical practice of baptism is immersion.

 If you have received Jesus as your Lord and Savior, have you ever been baptized as described above?
 While your salvation is in no way dependent upon being baptized in this way—or even being baptized at all—it is still a matter of being obedient to Jesus.
-If you have never been biblically baptized and would like to schedule a day to go public with your faith in Jesus, or if you would like to discuss it further, then please complete the Baptism Questionnaire.
+If you have never been biblically baptized and would like to schedule a day to go public with your faith in Jesus, or if you would like to discuss it further, then please click on the link below to complete the Baptism Interest Form.

 Invite friends and family to witness your public declaration that you are with Jesus.
 If they cannot join us in person for your baptism, then encourage them to join us online.
 Our services are streamed live and recorded.
 Live services can be joined by visiting bvchurch.org/midweek, and if you would like to share the link to the recording after your baptism, then please let us know.
 We encourage you to share this momentous occasion in your walk with Jesus!